Academic programme reviews

 - other professionals in the field who are, or have been affiliated with the programme to send in a written submission.

-The Terms of Reference lists the kind of information the review panel will be looking for.
+The Academic Reviews and Monitoring Policy lists the kind of information the review panel will be looking for.
 Submissions will remain confidential to the review panel.

 Read more about what a programme review is and how you can participate and provide feedback into the process.

 All programmes offered at Victoria University of Wellington are reviewed in a regular cycle, approximately once every seven years.

 Information Management programmes